deviousasti/Enju.NET/Readme.md

 Enju.NET
 ========

-This is a library binding for the Enju NLP parser from Tsujii laboratory (http://www.nactem.ac.uk/enju/).
+This is a library binding for the [Enju NLP parser][1] from Tsujii laboratory.

-It features mapping of Enju's parse tree to a fully indexed object tree, with lazy walks, both to descendants and ancestors.
+It features a mapping of Enju's parse tree to a fully indexed object tree, with lazy walks, both to descendants and ancestors.

+> Enju is a syntactic analyzer for English.
+A grammar is based on Head-driven Phrase Structure Grammar (HPSG), which is a linguistic theory for syntax.
+Since this system computes more detailed structure of sentences than CFG parsers, you can obtain various information such as predicate-argument structures.

 Usage
 -----